How many times have you set your mind in the direction of a goal, got pumped about it, maybe even told a few friends… and then let it fizzle out?

 - It influences your daily habits and actions

-Your mindset is the foundation upon which all your achievements are built.
+Your mindset is the foundation for all your achievements.
 A strong goal-setting mindset doesn’t just help you reach your targets – it transforms you into someone capable of achieving even more.

 Remember, success isn’t about doing your best.
 It’s about doing what’s required, consistently, day in and day out.